holidayextras/jsonapi-server/README.md

 ### Motivation / Justification / Rationale

 This framework solves the challenge of json:api without coupling us to any one ORM solution.
 Every other module out there is either tightly coupled to a database implementation, tracking an old version of the json:api spec, or is merely a helper library for a small feature.
 If you're building an API and your use case only involves reading and writing to a data store... well count yourself lucky.
-For everyone else, this framework provides the flexibility to provide a complex API without wasting developer time focusing on anything other than shipping valuable features.
+For everyone else, this framework provides the flexibility to provide a complex API without being confined to any one technology.

 A config driven approach to building an API enables:
  * Enforced json:api responses